 Pros and Cons of the Schwinn 870 Treadmill

-The Schwinn brand is more well known for their bikes than their treadmills.
-But they do make a few starter treadmills that come in at a great price.
+The Schwinn brand is more known for their bikes than their treadmills.
+But they do make a couple of stronger starter treadmills as well.

-So is it a good buy for you?
+So is this treadmill a good buy for you?
 Here’s what you need to know:

 Motor: 3.0 HP